-6. REGULATORY OPTIONS
+6. Regulatory Options

 FSANZ is required to consider the impact of various regulatory (and non-regulatory) options on all sectors of the community, which includes consumers, the food industry and governments in both Australia and New Zealand.
-The benefits and costs associated with the proposed amendment to the Code will be analysed in a Regulatory Impact Assessment.
+The benefits and costs associated with the proposed amendment to the Code are analysed in a Regulatory Impact Assessment.

-The regulatory options currently under consideration are:
+The regulatory options under consideration were: